anoved/Ground-Track-Generator/Examples/README.md

 ![Example 5 Illustration](https://github.com/anoved/Ground-Track-Generator/blob/master/Examples/Images/5.png?raw=true)

-The `FID` field is an index number. `time` is the [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) timestamp of the point. `unixtime` is the number of seconds since 00:00:00 UTC, 1 January 1970 (a [common format](https://en.wikipedia.org/wiki/Unix_time) for recording event times). `mfe` is "minutes from epoch", the relative offset between the two-line element set's epoch and point's time (the orbital perturbation model is most accurate closest to 0). `altitude` is GeoEye-1's altitude in kilometers. `velocity` is actually the magnitude of the satellite's velocity relative to the ["Earth-Centered Inertial" (ECI) coordinate system](http://www.celestrak.com/columns/v02n01/), expressed in kilometers per second. `xposition`, `yposition`, and `zposition` are the ECI coordinates of the satellite in kilometers.
+The `FID` field is an index number. `time` is the [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) timestamp of the point. `unixtime` is the number of seconds since 00:00:00 UTC, 1 January 1970 (a [common format](https://en.wikipedia.org/wiki/Unix_time) for recording event times). `mfe` is "minutes from epoch", the relative offset between the two-line element set's epoch and the point's time (the orbital perturbation model is most accurate closest to 0). `altitude` is GeoEye-1's altitude in kilometers. `velocity` is actually the magnitude of the satellite's velocity relative to the ["Earth-Centered Inertial" (ECI) coordinate system](http://www.celestrak.com/columns/v02n01/), expressed in kilometers per second. `xposition`, `yposition`, and `zposition` are the ECI coordinates of the satellite in kilometers.
 Likewise, ` xvelocity`, `yvelocity`, and `zvelocity` are the components of the satellite's ECI velocity, in kilometers per second.

 ## 6